leiachung41/frontendND/Classic_Arcade_Game_Clone/README.md

 # Classic Arcade Game Clone

-In this project I've built my own arcade game.
+In this project I've built my own arcade game alike Frogger Game.

+## Frogger Game Description
+In this game you have a Player and Enemies (Bugs).
+The goal of the player is to reach the water, without colliding into any one of the enemies

 ## How to play?
 1. You can move like.